Austin Friars, London: Reformation and dissolution

 The friary was dissolved in November 1538 on the orders of Cromwell and yielded an income of £57 0s 4d to the Crown.
 Sir William Paulet, 1st Marquess of Winchester acquired the monastic buildings and built a town house on the site.
 It survived until 1844, when it was turned into warehouses.
 The City of London attempted to buy the friary church from the Crown in 1539 and again in 1546 but was rebuffed on both occasions.
 In July 1550, London's community of "Germans and other strangers" was granted the use of the friary church's nave to serve as the "Temple of the Lord Jesus".
 After briefly serving as a Catholic chapel for Italians, it became the first official nonconformist chapel in England under its Polish-born minister Jan Łaski.
 His congregation was based in Frisia, which is now divided between Germany and the Netherlands; this connection gave the church its modern name of the Dutch Church and the Dutch language is still used there for services.
 The rest of the church was turned into a storehouse for corn, coal and wine, with the monuments sold for £100 and the lead stripped from the roof.
 The choir, tower and transepts were demolished in 1600 and in 1862 a fire destroyed the rest of the church.
 The reconstructed building was destroyed in the Blitz during the Second World War and was rebuilt again between 1950 and 1956.

 Today

 Today the site is divided by a road named Austin Friars.
 The site is mainly occupied by office blocks.
 However, the Draper's Hall and the Dutch Church still stand here, separated by the road, although both buildings are replacements for earlier buildings (and for the one destroyed in the Blitz, in the case of the Dutch Church).

 In literature

-Hilary Mantel's novels Wolf Hall, Bring Up the Bodies and The Mirror and the Light create a fictional account of the career of Thomas Cromwell.
+Hilary Mantel's novels Wolf Hall, Bring Up the Bodies and The Mirror & the Light create a fictional account of the career of Thomas Cromwell.
 Many scenes are set at his home in Austin Friars.

 The early Quaker tractarian and proto-feminist Sarah Blackborow lived in Austin's parish in the City of London.

-In Chapter 29 of Charles Dickens's novel Martin Chuzzlewit, Tom Pinch is summoned to see Mr Fips in Austin Friars to be offered a position.
+In chapter 29 of Charles Dickens's novel Martin Chuzzlewit, Tom Pinch is summoned to see Mr Fips in Austin Friars to be offered a position.